mstocco/mariostoc.co/content/traininglog/20201129-ironman2021-39weeksout.md

 <!---->
 I am not sure how to process this workout.
 In the moment, I felt like I was running the 6x1000m at a hard but controlled pace.
 I was generally on a 1:46/400m to start each rep and although I felt like I was steady with the same effort for the next 600m, the 1000m times were behind the target, mostly coming in on average 4:33/km.

-The 4th and 5th rep had the sun peak out briefly and I was able to eek out a couple of seconds.
+The 4th and 5th rep had the sun peak out briefly and I was able to eke out a couple of seconds.
 The last 1000m was more comfortable again with a building but controlled effort from 600m out.

 So, was this workout a win because it was a total of 7km at slightly slower than a scheduled pace?
 Or was this a miss because I was off target pace by 6 seconds except for the last one.